otaku/switched/README.md

 # Features

-* Express-like routing capabilties for events.
+* Express-like routing capabilties for data.
-* Gives you more control over how events are handled.
+* Gives you more control over how data is handled.
-* Attach `Router` instances to other `Router` instances.
+* Attach `Switch` instances to other `Switich` instances.
 * Support for "wildcard" (*) and Regular Expression matching.

 # API